amotali/konvektion/README.md

   `:black_cat:` - when introducing new features

 - #### 🐾
-  `:paw_prints:` - when adding improvements to existing features
+  `:feet:` - when adding improvements to existing features

 - #### 💊
   `:pill:` - when fixing implementation mistakes